NCI-GDC/gdc-frontend-framework/docs/DevelopersGuide/Developers _Guide.md

 The GDC Portal is designed to support the development of applications that allow for analysis, visualization, and refinement of cohorts.
 The GDC Portal is built on top of the [GDC API](https://docs.gdc.cancer.gov/API/Users_Guide/Getting_Started/), which provides access to the GDC data.
 The GDC Portal provides a framework for developing applications that can be used to analyze and visualize data from the GDC.
-The GDC Portal is built on top of the [React](https://reactjs.org/) framework, and uses the [Redux](https://redux.js.org/) library for state management.
-The GDC Portal uses NextJS to provide server-side rendering of React components.
+The GDC Portal is built on top of the [React](https://reactjs.org/) framework and uses the [Redux](https://redux.js.org/) library for state management.
+The GDC Portal uses
+NextJS to provide server-side rendering of React components.
 Mantine.dev is the base component library used and styling is done with [TailwindCSS](https://tailwindcss.com/).

-The GDC Portal contains a Analysis Center where application are displayed for users to use with their cohorts.
+The GDC Portal contains an Analysis Center where applications are displayed for users to use with their cohorts.
 The GDC Portal also provides a framework for developing applications that can be used to analyze and visualize data from the GDC.

 ## Overview of an Application